-- 1. Demonstrate knowledge of rules, strategies and appropriate behaviors for physical activity. - 2.
-Be empowered to identify the benefits and responsibilities associated with regular participation in physical activity. - 3.
-Be encouraged to participate in health-enhancing lifetime physical activity. - 4.
-Be able to recognize risk and safety factors associated with participation in physical activity. - 5.
-Comprehend that wellness is multidimensional and involves more than being physically fit. - 6.
-Perceive the affective benefits of life-long participation in physical activity which include; self-expression, enjoyment and social interaction with others. - 7.
-Be able to integrate materials from all three learning domains: psychomotor, cognitive and affective. - 8.
-Demonstrate and communicate organization and planning skills which address the ever-changing diversity within our global culture.
+- Demonstrate knowledge of rules, strategies, and appropriate skill progressions for sport, exercise, and physical activity. - Identify the lifetime benefits associated with regular participation in physical activity. - Advocate for participation in health-enhancing lifetime physical activity on campus. - Recognize risks and prevent unsafe practices associated with participation in physical activity. - Perceive the affective benefits of life-long participation in physical activity which include self-expression, positive self-esteem, and social interaction with others. - Integrate learning in all three domains: psychomotor, cognitive, and affective. - Possess excellent communication and organizational planning skills to meet the needs of an ever-changing global culture of learners. - Hold professional memberships in organizations which advocate for lifelong opportunities for all individuals through exercise and physical activity.